US GAAP ASC 350-60: What Is In Scope for Crypto Fair Value (2026)

 6. Confirm the scope determination with your auditor — fact-specific; not accounting advice.

-Wag3s Ledger records per-asset attributes and lets the ASC 350-60-in-scope vs out-of-scope treatment be applied and evidenced with an audit trail and ERP export — while the scope determination against the standard stays an auditor judgement.
+Wag3s Ledger records per-asset attributes and lets the ASC 350-60 in-scope versus out-of-scope treatment be applied and evidenced with an audit trail and ERP export.
+Whether a specific asset is within ASC 350-60 is fact-specific and stays an auditor judgement against the standard; Ledger supplies the per-asset attributes, figures, and trail that support it.
 See the Ledger product page.

 Further reading